 On a daily basis, I get hit in the back, butt, head, calf, and arm, all usually before lunch, and all accidental.
 As in, I just don’t care enough about you to avoid touching you when I walk by or I just can’t be bothered to wait for you to move so I’m going to squeeze in between this tiny space near your armpit.
 This is just weird, and quite frankly, a bit gross.
 Respecting personal boundaries and being able to interpret non-verbal cues are keys to things like job interviews, first dates, riding an elevator, or approaching a teacher for help.

-Show them That Patience Is A Part Of Life
+Show Kids That Patience Is A Part Of Life

 Shit doesn’t just happen, immediately, because you want it to.
 You have to wait in line for the washroom, to get on the bus, or for your hot lunch to be delivered.
 Sometimes, people and things are late.
 Teach your kids that waiting for things can be virtuous and wonderful and that waiting is just a fact of life.